h3rald/h3rald/contents/conver.md

 - a dependability score (first three digits)
 - version metadata (last digit)

-#### Alternative Decimal Format

-In cases when a the canonical format is deemed inconvenient or too cryptic for end users, an alternative decimal format MAY be used.
-In this case, a ConVer release MUST be formatted as follows:

-"v" followed by the conversion of the dependability score into exactly four decimal digits, followed by "-", followed by metadata expressed via three-letters.

-- The first letter of the metadata identifies the magnitude, and MUST be one of: S, M, L, or X.
-- The second letter MUST be either B (breaking) or N (non-breaking).
-- The third letter MUST be either E (experimental) or S (stable).

-For example, **v13B-F** MAY be represented as **v0315-XBE**.

-#### Alternative SemVer-like Format

-In situations where a SemVer like version is expected, such as in formats used by package managers and similar, a ConVer release MAY be approximated to the corresponding SemVer value by using each digit of the dependability score (converted to the corresponding decimal value) as major, minor, and patch values, respectively.

-For example, **v13B-F** MAY be represented as **v1.3.11**.

-Note that in this conversion the metadata is lost.

 #### Dependability Score

 The first three digits of a version SHALL identify its _dependability score_, or, in other words, how feature-complete, mature and stable a project is on a scale from 0x000 to 0xFFF.
 The initial dependability score is set by the maintainer of the project based on their best evaluation of is _dependability stage_ (see the dedicated section, further on), from _prototype_ to _bedrock_.